Traveler Safety in Mexico

 Several individuals have released statements affirming the safety of traveling to Los Cabos:

-- Marcos Alberto Covarrubias Villaseñor, Governor of Baja California Sur, released a statement in May 2011 confirming his belief and commitment to the safety of Los Cabos, read more
+- Marcos Alberto Covarrubias Villaseñor, Governor of Baja California Sur, released a statement confirming his belief and commitment to the safety of Los Cabos, read more

 - The Los Cabos Convention and Visitors Bureau released a detailed Q&A addressing many common questions about traveling to Los Cabos, read more